Antonio M. Zaldivar

 M.A.
 Medieval History, Western Michigan University, 2005; B.A.
 History and Political Science, Florida State University, 2002

-I am primarily interested in the late-medieval Crown of Aragon.
-My Dissertation, titled “Language and Power in the Medieval Crown of Aragon: The Rise of Vernacular Writing and Codeswitching Strategies in the Thirteenth-Century Royal Chancery,” systematically analyzes what drove the thirteenth-century kings of the Crown of Aragon to begin writing in their realms’ spoken vernaculars (Catalan and Aragonese), what these motivations reveal about contemporary mentalities and language ideologies, and how codeswitching (shifting from Latin to the romance and back) figured into the crown’s overall governing practices
+I am primarily interested in the medieval Crown of Aragon and the western Mediterranean.
+My Dissertation, titled ?Language and Power in the Medieval Crown of Aragon: The Rise of Vernacular Writing and Codeswitching Strategies in the Thirteenth-Century Royal Chancery,? systematically analyzes what drove the thirteenth-century kings of the Crown of Aragon to begin writing in their realms? spoken vernaculars (Catalan and Aragonese), what these motivations reveal about contemporary mentalities and language ideologies, and how codeswitching (shifting from Latin to the romance and back) figured into the crown?s overall governing practices

 My minor fields include: early medieval history; medieval Catalan literature; the early-modern Mediterranean; and colonial Latin American history.